 Their Prayers)” which gathers together a series of aphorisms and quips.
 These phrases may strike us as no more than idle words lost into the wind; at the same time, they bear pungency of epitaphs.
-The long title poem at the center of All Souls briliantly asserts Michael Coady’s conviction that, under the eyes of eternity, no human voices are lost.
-All Souls records a simple night walking home after the close of a pub:
+The long title poem at the center of All Souls brilliantly asserts Michael Coady’s conviction that, under the eyes of eternity, no human voices are lost.
+“All Souls” records a simple night walking home after the close of a pub:

 Then I’m on my own and heading toward